flindel/Flindel/admin-app/README.md

-# Return Portal
+# Admin App

 ## How to deploy app and obtain public url for dev purpose
-1. copy your `.secret` to this folder (your firebase credential file should in this folder)
+1. copy your `.secret` to this folder (your firebase credential file should be in this folder)
 2. In `Dockerfile`, change `WORKDIR /usr/src/retur-portal` to your return-portal folder path
 3. Setup [Google Run](https://cloud.google.com/run/docs/setup) and install `gcloud`.
 Your account should already invited as Editor.
 4. Install [Docker](https://docs.docker.com/install/)